gecBurton/csv-manifesto/README.md

 ## why CSV is good

-1. CSVs are easy to produce, all data tools can work with it, e.g. Excel.
+1. CSV are easy to produce, all data tools can work with it, e.g. Excel.
-2. CSVs look like the tables they represent.
+2. CSV fomatted data looks like the tables they represent.
 The use new-lines and commas to delimit rows and variables means that they can be easily read and edited by hand.
-3. CSVs are typically half the size of other common data formats such as `xml` or `json`.
+3. CSV fomatted data is typically half the size of other common data formats such as `xml` or `json`.
-4. CSVs can be processed line-by-line without having to read the whole file at once.
+4. CSV can be processed line-by-line without having to read the whole file at once.
    This is why they are the default format for loading large data files into databases.

-All of this means that CSVs are great for ad-hoc data exchange: you give me some data produced using your favourite software, and I can inspect it by eye and work out how to load it into my system without much effort.
+All of this means that CSV is great for ad-hoc data exchange: you give me some data produced using your favourite software, and I can inspect it by eye and work out how to load it into my system without much effort.

 ## why CSV is bad

-CSVs become a problem when they are used in automated processes.
+CSV becomes a problem when it is used in automated processes.
 Because there is no widely accepted working definition of what a CSV is this means that there is a lot of room for (miss)interpretation of what the data in a CSV means.

 A long list of many of the pitfalls of CSVs can be found [here](https://donatstudios.com/Falsehoods-Programmers-Believe-About-CSVs).
-In 10 years of working with data in banks, healthcare, and aerospace I have personally come across at least half of these in the wild!

 Some common examples are:

-1. CSVs are often not comma delimited!
+1. CSV is often not comma delimited!
 Yes, even though CSV specifies only one thing, the comma, this is still open to interpretation.
 A good example of this is the UK's National-Health- Service's [public data downloads](https://assets.nhs.uk/prod/documents/NHS-Website-about-our-data-downloads.pdf) which, staggeringly, uses the [Windows-1252 encoding of ¬](https://bytetool.web.app/en/ascii/code/0xac/) to separate its variables.

-2. Usually this first situation arises because the CSVs author wants to use the comma within a variable, e.g. in the example above Keith has 2 middle names... or maybe he has one, and a child called James who is one year old... who knows?
+2. Usually this first situation arises because the author of the CSV wants to use the comma within a variable, e.g. in the example above Keith has 2 middle names... or maybe he has one, and a child called James who is one year old... who knows?